-Instruction in the Academy at Philadelphia is given in Drawing, Painting, Sculpture, and Illustration.
-These departments are closely allied and students in the Painting and Illustration classes are recommended to work in clay, and sculptors are privileged to work in the Painting classes.
+Instruction in the Academy at Philadelphia is given in Drawing, Painting, Sculpture, Illustration and Mural Decoration.
+These departments are closely allied and students in the Painting and Illustration classes are privileged to work in clay, and sculptors are privileged to work in the Painting classes.